LatentDream/Bustelo/readme.md

 mingw32-make
 ```

-Dev - Linux:
+**Dev - Linux**:
 Insall Raylib system wise
 ```bash
 make
 ```

+#### TODO:
+- Process the file in a separeted thread so the UI doesn't block
+- It can have so many patterns (like Bitmap files), that rendering all the points becomes CPU-intensive.
+(Still have to do some research on the mather) Two options:
+  - Pre-render the views since they won't change
+  - Or offload to GPU
+- Ultimate Goal: Port everything to webassembly and integrate it into a web page

 ## Ressources:
 - This repo contain my own implementation of Christopher Domas Talk: [Youtube](https://www.youtube.com/watch?v=C8--cXwuuFQ)
 - Project Template: [Misha's Makefile magic](https://github.com/KRMisha/Makefile)
   - Adapted for C for my own need